ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - The entity data
+- Database - The entity's data
-- Models - The entity data structure
+- Models - The entity's data structure
 - URL - The entity action request
 - Routes - The entity action request handler
 - Controllers - The entity action